mflowgen/mflowgen/README.md

     % make runtimes      # Table of runtimes
     % make seed          # Just generates the build directories

 The rest of this README describes the ASIC Design Kit interface, the modularized steps, the organization of the repository, the tools used, and the verified tool versions in more detail.

 --------------------------------------------------------------------------
 ASIC Design Kit (ADK) Interface
 --------------------------------------------------------------------------

 The ADK interface is a standard set of filenames that are used across all ASIC scripts in the flow.
 Regardless of how the actual packages and IP libraries are downloaded, the ADK interface can be created by making a single directory and copying or symlinking (recommended) to the appropriate file in the backing store.

+The ADK may include process technology files, physical IP libraries (e.g., IO cells, standard cells, memory compilers), as well as physical verification decks (e.g., Calibre DRC/LVS).

 Here is the ADK interface that we use in this repository (files not included):

 ```
 adk.tcl                     -- ADK-specific setup script